You are viewing a story from harrypotterfanfiction.com

 “Remind me to stay away from you,” said James, who had just walked back from talking with Lily.
 “I’d rather not accidentally get turned into a watermelon.”

 “No, I’d turn you into one on purpose.”

 We stayed around talking for a while, and then at one point Peter finally got up to drag the rug back in front of the fireplace, after several unsuccessful attempts to move it back with magic.

 In the chair Peter had just vacated was the folded parchment.
 I picked it up and opened it; it was blank.
 I turned it upside down, and nothing changed.
 But there had to be more to it than this – why were they so keen to hide it?

 I poked it with my wand and muttered, “Specialis Revelio,” hoping it would work and reveal something.
 And indeed, as if a hand were writing on it, words suddenly formed.

 Mr Moony presents greetings to Miss Hastings, but wonders why she so rudely stole this parchment.

-I gaped at it, and then looked back at the Marauders.
+I gaped at it, and then looked back at the boys.
 “Hey!” shouted Sirius, as he realized I had the parchment, and he leapt off the sofa to come get it.
 I held on to it, however, and watched the writing continue to form.